ClaudiaInSweden/hanneles_art_gallery/README.md

 Again, the focus is on the painting and the user might need to scroll down to see the price.

-To keep the interest alive and display a full collection of the artwork it's decided to leave the sold paintings in the shop but with a "SOLD" label and no price and no "Add to cart" button available.
+To keep the interest alive and display a full collection of the artwork it was decided to leave the sold paintings in the shop but with a "SOLD" label and no price and no "Add to cart" button available.
 At the time of project submission there is not yet an automatically function implemented to change the status of a painting.
 This is possible through the product management page which is available for superusers.
 However, an automated function should be implemented in phase 2.

 ![Painting details](https://hanneles-art-gallery.s3.eu-north-1.amazonaws.com/readme-docs/painting_detail.jpg)